stolostron/search-e2e-test/cypress/README.md

 #### Prerequisites:
 - Install NodeJS (v12) (npm will be installed with Node)
-- From the root console-ui directory, run `npm install`
+- From the root search-e2e-test directory, run `npm install`

 #### Live Cluster: